 - Organization – Organize your presentation clearly so there is an interesting opening, some distinct main points, and a clear conclusion.

 - Voice tone/speed – Speak with a loud, clear voice and vary your delivery speed.
 Avoid rushing or long silences.

 - Eye contact – Keep frequent eye contact and avoid reading from a paper.

 - Visual aids – Use clear, simple visual aids to underscore key points.

 - Practice – Rehearse your presentation once or twice times before giving it.
 Practice is essential.

 After each oral presentation, I ask students to offer anonymous feedback in the language of their choice.
 On the feedback sheet, I ask listeners to mention these four points: (i) at least one thing they liked, (ii) at least one think they felt could be improved, (iii) at least one question which arose from the presentation, and (iv) at least one topic they would like to see a future paper on.

-In this way, the final step of the academic writing cycle outlined in Fig. 1 connects to the first step: ideas for new papers come out as students report on previous research.
+In this way, the final step of the academic writing cycle outlined in Figure 1 connects to the first step: ideas for new papers come out as students report on previous research.
 As soon as writers finish one paper, they should receive fresh ideas for the next.